mperham/blog/content/post/2021/a_tour_of_the_sidekiq_api.md

 operations in your app, you can cause serious harm to your application at scale.

+For example: lets say you want to build a unique jobs feature.
+This prevents enqueuing a new job when an identical copy of that job is already enqueued.
+Your first thought is to use the Sidekiq API to iterate through each job in the queue and check if it matches the new job.
-For example: if you are scanning a queue to look for duplicates before enqueuing a certain type of job, this might work fine in development when the queue has 10-20 jobs in it but it will utterly fail in the case where your production queue has 10,000+ jobs in it. **Do not** use these APIs to implement your own Sidekiq functionality.
+This might work fine in development when the queue has 10-20 jobs in it but it will utterly fail in the case where your production queue has 10,000+ jobs in it.
+**Achtung!** **Cuidado!** **Warning!**
+Take care when using these APIs in production.

 To use the API, you need to require it: